Skip to content

 One in five tech layoffs now cites AI as the reason.
 Is this the beginning of structural workforce change?

-Latest on AI Job Displacement
+Timeline for AI Job Displacement

 Background

-AI job displacement is the central concern of the 2026 labour market debate: the replacement of human workers by artificial intelligence and automation systems across White-collar, creative, and service-sector roles previously considered resistant to automation.
+AI Job Displacement is the central concern of the 2026 labour market debate: the replacement of human workers by artificial intelligence and automation systems across white-collar, creative, and service-sector roles previously considered resistant to automation.

 The scale is accelerating.
 For the first time since tracking began, AI led all stated reasons for US job cuts in March 2026: 15,341 of 60,620 cuts cited AI — 25% of the total, up from roughly 10% in February.
 Cumulative AI-attributed cuts since 2023 are approaching 100,000.
 Tech sector unemployment has hit 5.8%, the highest since the dot-com bust, with a median reemployment time of 4.7 months.
 Roughly 75% of displaced workers never file unemployment insurance, meaning the headline figures systematically undercount the true scale .